mehulagg/gitlab/doc/ci/docker/using_docker_images.md

 ### PostgreSQL service example

-See the specific documentation for
+Read the specific documentation for
 [using PostgreSQL as a service](../services/postgres.md).

 ### MySQL service example

-See the specific documentation for
+Read the specific documentation for
 [using MySQL as a service](../services/mysql.md).

 ## How Docker integration works